 Additional examination depends on your age and whether you have a medical condition.
 In our center we can perform the following additional examinations:

 – Alcohol and drug screening

 In specific cases, if additional research is required, this is done by specialists outside our office.
 We work together with a number of specialists, in which case we arrange the handover.

-The ECG provides us with information about the functioning of your heart muscle.
+The ECG provides us with information about the function of your heart muscle.
 We work with a 12-channel digital system.
-We create an ECG by placing 4 electrodes on your wrists and ankles and 6 electrodes on your chest around your heart.
+We create an ECG by placing 4 electrodes, 2 on your wrists and 2 on your ankles and 6 electrodes on your chest around your heart.

 The ECG is taken at the first examination and then every 5 years until the age of 30, every 2 years until the age of 40, every year until the age of 50 and in all subsequent examinations for extension or renewal.